German Marine Research Consortium e.V.

 Dr Alexandra-Sophie Roy

 Alexandra-Sophie is a Canadian marine biologist with more than 17 years of experience in science.
-She holds a PhD in biological oceanography.
-In her research career, she studied the effects of climate change-induced stress on marine microorganisms to determine how their community structures and genetic material will change in the future.
+She holds a PhD in Biological Oceanography from the Christian-Albrechts-University of Kiel, Germany.
+In her research career, she has studied the effects of climate change-induced stress on marine microorganisms to determine how their community structures and genetic material will change in the future.
 Prior to her time in Germany, she developed non-lethal techniques to track the dispersal of coral reef fish on the Great Barrier Reef.
 Alexandra-Sophie is passionate about marine organisms, conservation and educating people about the importance of a healthy marine ecosystem.

 Wendy Namisnik